PureBond Quality Awards

 Sampson was awarded the Woodworkers Helping Others award in 2004, “recognizing his support of the woodworking industry and the students that represent its future.”
 He was also instrumental in the founding of the Cabinet Makers Association in 1998, serving as the organization’s first executive director.

-Suzanne VanGilder is the editorial director for Surface & Panel magazine, a publication with the tagline “uniting materials, technology and design.”
-With nearly 10 years of experience writing about engineered materials, she has a keen interest in the science behind how materials are made and processed; as well as how they are specified and used.
+Suzanne VanGilder is the North American organizer of the Decorative Surfaces Conference.
+She spent many years as the editorial director for Surface & Panel magazine, a publication with the tagline “uniting materials, technology and design.”
+She uses her expertise to consult and write about engineered materials.
+Suzanne has a keen interest in the science behind how materials are made and processed; as well as how they are specified and used.

 Jen Woodhouse is the author of popular DIY and design blog, The House of Wood.
 By trade, Jen is a performing songwriter based in Nashville, TN.
 She’s released three albums, toured the world, and licensed her music to national television shows and films – but more recently, she’s added ‘DIY Blogger’ to her eclectic resume.
 The House of Wood is where Jen documents her adventures in woodworking, interior design, and life as a musician, military wife, and mother of two adorable babies.
 When she’s not writing, recording, or touring, you’ll find her in the garage building furniture!